Wilhelman/DD-Wrath-of-Silumgar/docs/Alfonso_contribution.md

 * Solve problems and cleaning all UI.
 * All particle system and all particles in game.
 ![Particle](images/particle.gif)
-* Solve problems with FullScreen.
+* All problems with full screen and blits.
 * Logic of decision.
 * Loot Menu.
 ![Loot_Menu](images/lootmenu.png)